FightRay/StudocuFlashcard/README.md

 # StudocuFlashcard by Ray
 Welcome to the StudocuFlashcard respository.
-Made as a home assignment for a Studocu, built using Laravel.
+Made as a home assignment for Studocu, built using Laravel.
 Create, list and practice flashcards in an interactive CLI application!
 The application allows practice progress for multiple users.